 Just because it is steak rub doesn't mean you have to only use it on steak.
 This rub tastes incredible on grilled chicken breasts, chicken wings, and pork chops.

 Try rubbing pork loin with the homemade rub and add a little bit of water to a slow cooker for the most amazing dinner.
-Give this Petite Sirloin with our Cowboy Steak Rub a try - it's truly so good!
+Give this Petite Sirloin a try - it's truly so good!

 Other Ideas For the Spice Mix